Egyptian Journal of Forensic Sciences

-The Egyptian Journal of Forensic Sciences is a peer reviewed open access scientific journal covering forensic sciences published by Springer Nature and is an official publication of the International Association of Law and Forensic Sciences.
+The Egyptian Journal of Forensic Sciences is a peer-reviewed open access scientific journal covering forensic sciences published by Springer Nature and is an official publication of the International Association of Law and Forensic Sciences.
 The journal was established in January 2011 and until 2016 published by Elsevier.
 All issues pertaining to this period are available through ScienceDirect.
 Since January 2017, the journal is published by SpringerOpen.
 The editor-in-chief is Magdy Kharoshah.

 Abstracting and indexing

-The journal is abstracted and indexed in Scopus.
+The journal is abstracted and indexed in Scopus. and Science Citation Index.

+According to the Journal Citation Reports, the journal has a 2023 impact factor of 1.3.
+The journal has been ranked in MEDICINE, LEGAL (Q3) - ESCI category.